tlswg/tls13-spec/draft-ietf-tls-tls13.md

 generate a fatal "unknown_psk_identity" alert and close the connection.

-Note that although 0-RTT data is encrypted with the first PSK identity, the server may fall back to 1-RTT and select a different PSK identity if multiple identities are offered.
+Note that although 0-RTT data is encrypted with the first PSK identity, the server MAY fall back to 1-RTT and select a different PSK identity if multiple identities are offered.